ronchese66/hetzner-k8s/README.md

 # Kubernetes cluster on Hetzner Cloud
-#### kubeadm-based cluster with horizontally scalable workers.
+#### kubeadm-based cluster.
 Infrastructure managed by Terraform, configuration managed by Ansible.

 ### Architecture

-**Single Control Plane, multiple workers, and a dedicated bastion host - all deployed in a single private subnet in Hetzner Cloud.**
+**Single Control Plane, multiple workers, and a dedicated bastion host - all deployed in a single private subnet in Hetzner Cloud.
+Workers are not autoscaled by Kubernetes.
+Node scaling is handled externally via Terraform**

 *The bastion host is the only publicly reachable server and acts as the single entry point for cluster provisioning, operations, Ansible execution.*